< Updated – 07APR20 >

 < A short link to this page – http://bit.ly/AloneTraining >

 OBJECTIVE: To teach your dog that it is safe to be left alone.

 If you have not already done so, start leaving your puppy/dog alone for brief duration’s throughout the day.
-He needs to learn that 1) people are not always around and 2) you will come back.
-When leaving your puppy/dog alone, put him in his crate or in a puppy proof room.
-Be sure to give him some of his favorite chew toys so he can have some fun while he awaits your return.
-Do not make a big deal out of leaving.
-Just pop the puppy/dog in his area and leave.
+He needs to learn that 1) people are not always around, and 2) that you will come back.
+You may be surprised to learn that your puppy eventually discovers crate time is perfect for some much-needed napping.

-Leaving your puppy/dog at home, at the veterinarians, at the groomers or at a boarding kennel should also be a very low-key, non-emotional event.
-Likewise, the same applies when returning to your puppy/dog.
-If you make leaving or returning into a big event, with lots of cuddling and petting, your puppy/dog is more likely to be stressed by your arrivals and departures.
-You can, and we hope you do, miss your puppy/dog when he is not with you.
-We just do not want to let him know that.
+- When returning to your puppy, be very low-key and non-emotional.
+If you make leaving or returning into a big deal, with lots of cuddling and petting, your puppy is more likely to be stressed by your arrivals and departures.
+You can, and we hope you do, miss your puppy when he is not with you.

-©2015, Donald J. Hanson, All Rights Reserved < Click for Copyright and Use Policy >
+©2020, Donald J. Hanson, All Rights Reserved < Click for Copyright and Use Policy >